FastestMolasses/iPhone-X-Bot/iPhone X Bot Setup - Windows.md

 # iPhone X Bot Setup - Windows
 **Before setting up the bot, please go to your Apple account and add your credit card information as well as your shipping information.
 This is so the bot can check you out faster!**

+Also, please have the latest version of Chrome installed.
+This will only work on Chrome!

 ### Installing Python
 Python is the programming language that the bot was written in.
 The first step is to figure out if you have an AMD or Intel processor.
 You can figure out which one you have by following the steps on this website: